Vectarious/mbrasoveanu/feedback.md

 I have made the changes to Project 1.
 In each of my statements I assigned outputs to varargout{1} and varargout{2}.
 ## Mar 30
 I see that you are now assigning output values, but now I'm running into problems around line 115 with indexing, it appears that the {} indexing for this type of variable isn't supported.
 I am still missing quite a few of your python assignments, are you making progress on those?

+I will take a look at that soon.
+In terms of python, please check "motion.py".
+In addition, please take a look at problem 4b for the minor error that I mentioned in my email to you.
+Thank you!